kyo8300/final/README.md

-# final
+# concentration
-This is the final project.
+It's the final project.